Bath Time Routine for Kids That Actually Works (Even for the Ones Who Hate It)

 These change the color of the bath water—safe and mess-free!

-These floating toys are perfect for engaging little hands.
+These cute swimming turtles are perfect for engaging little hands.

 🧽 Let them “help”